 PROLOGUE: The Baby-Billionaire and The Mangenius

-Cleveland’s historically incompetent and unthinkably unworthy baby-billionaire NFL owner, Randy Lerner, whose apparent interest in the Cleveland Browns amounts to little more than avoiding embarrassment while maintaining a consistently lucrative revenue stream, finally found the blind squirrel’s nut when Eric Mangini landed in his lap in January of 2009.
+Cleveland’s historically incompetent baby-billionaire NFL owner, Randy Lerner, who inherited the Browns from his dad who helped Art Modell move the team to Baltimore, and whose apparent interest in the rebooted franchise amounts to little more than avoiding embarrassment while maintaining a consistently lucrative revenue stream, finally found the blind squirrel’s nut when Eric Mangini landed in his lap in January of 2009.

 ACT I: The Cleveland Press Rejects New York’s “Hand-Me-Down” Coach

 But the differences between Cleveland and New York, or any ideas about how Cleveland could be better than New York in any way were completely lost on the Northeast Ohio football press.
-Not a single credentialed local journalist sniffed at the angle that Cleveland might have been lucky to land a talented young coach who’d gotten a uniquely raw deal in New York.
+Not a single credentialed local journalist sniffed at the angle that Cleveland might have been lucky to land a talented young coach who’d gotten a uniquely raw deal on the East Coast.